 Some things get better with age — and selling your apartment is one of them.
-You can have a few motivations for selling your condo or co-op apartment, ranging from an investment piece you’re ready to cash in on, to wanting a larger home to live with more space.
+You can have a few motivations for selling your condo or co-op apartment, ranging from an investment piece you’re ready to cash in on to wanting a larger home to live in with more space.

 But regardless of your motivation, when it comes time to sell, listing your apartment too soon can mean you didn’t build enough equity, or you won’t make a prophet.
 In general, the longer you own your property gives the apartment more time to appreciate and dilutes any purchasing costs you incurred, like a realtor’s fee.